Fort Dix 38: Independent Investigations

 In October 1969, Mario Biaggi, a former policeman and then Democratic congressman from New York, inspected the stockade and condemned the treatment of prisoners as "the most inhuman" he had ever seen.
-He felt the they were being "treated worse than enemy prisoners."
+He felt they were being "treated worse than enemy prisoners."
 Hearing about the disciplinary diet described above, he said: "If this food were served to our prisoners of war it would probably be a violation of the Geneva Convention."
 Biaggi also said he had been told by prisoners of beatings and withholding of medical attention.
 The American Civil Liberties Union made similar allegations.

 A civilian committee composed of six penologists was appointed by the Army to study their confinement methods.
 In a June 1970 report the committee recommended "a major overhaul of the Army prison system" and was particularly concerned with the Army's "outdated notions of penology."
 Zeroing in on the Fort Dix stockade, the committee found the maintenance and sanitation of the kitchen and mess hall "below standard" with mice in the dishwashing area and open sewer access holes filled with dirty water on the mess hall floor - one of them was "six feet long and about three feet deep."
 The New York Times described the picture painted by the report as "not a pretty one" and one "of tremendous neglect by the Army".
 All of this, the Times noted, was "especially disturbing" in light of the fact, as mentioned above, almost all the prisoners were there for being AWOL.
 The AWOL rates were, of course, very related to the Vietnam War.
 Starting in 1969, driven by broad and increasing civilian and military disaffection with the war, U.S. Army AWOL and desertion rates began rapidly increasing until by 1971 they were higher than at any other time in modern history.